MXCR-cpu/boop.nvim/README.md

 # boop.nvim
-A plugin for quick manipulation, hashing, scripting of text
+A plugin for quickly manipulating, hashing, or scripting text